Import element (MSBuild)

 By convention, shared imported project files are saved as .targets files, but they are standard MSBuild project files.
 MSBuild does not prevent you from importing a project that has a different file name extension, but we recommend that you use the .targets extension for consistency.

-Relative paths in imported projects are interpreted relative to the directory of the importing project.
+Relative paths in imported projects are interpreted relative to the directory of the importing project (with a few exceptions described later in this paragraph).
 Therefore, if a project file is imported into several project files in different locations, the relative paths in the imported project file will be interpreted differently for each imported project.
+There are two exceptions.
+One exception is that in

 All MSBuild reserved properties that relate to the project file, for example,